The Oberoi, Mumbai – Sumptuous, seaside, and family-friendly, it’s one of the city’s finest.

-- Room Types: Deluxe Rooms • Luxury Rooms • Premier Bay View Rooms • Premier Ocean View Rooms • Oberoi Executive Suites (some with Ocean Views) • Deluxe Suites • Premier Suites • Golcanda Presidential Suite (1-only) • Kohinoor Presidential Suite (1-only)
+- Room Types: Deluxe Rooms • Luxury Rooms • Premier Bay View Rooms • Premier Ocean View Rooms • Oberoi Executive Suites (some with Ocean Views) • Deluxe Suites • Premier Suites • Golcanda Presidential Suite (1-only) • Kohinoor Presidential Suite (1-only) • List of all Rooms

 - Smoking Rooms: Some rooms allow smoking.

-- Best Room: About six times larger than the Deluxe Rooms, the 1-only Kohinoor Presidential Suite features unrivaled luxury and views from corner windows.
+- Best Room: About 6 times larger than the Deluxe Rooms, the 1-only Kohinoor Presidential Suite features unrivaled luxury and views from corner windows.
 Also, a separate living/dining area, powder room, personal butler service, and private gym facilities.

 - For Families: All rooms and suites can fit in one extra single bed.
 Some of the lower category rooms have connecting doors.
 The management is happy to discuss how to accommodate families.

 The Oberoi, Mumbai – Local Transport

 - Walking & Cycling: One of the finest areas in Mumbai for walking.
 With wide and shady sidewalks the entire length of the esplanade, why not join the hundreds of locals for an early morning stroll?

 - Public Transport: Nothing of any use to tourists.
 The Mumbai Metro probably won’t reach this far until about 2023.